Row edge-slant Shape Decorative svg added to bottom

 Disability Consultant Providing Customized, Relevant Support

-Sarah is a natural leader who understands that people want to be seen and valued for who they are, and that means meeting people where they are.
-By working with clients to quickly cut through barriers and identify key organizational needs and strategies, she’s able to deliver customized and relevant consulting, training, coaching, and key note talks that transform mindsets and behaviors, improve outcomes, and affect positive culture change.
-In addition, it promotes awareness, fosters acceptance, and advances understanding of disability at all levels within an organization.
-Her personal story of resilience, professional story of reinvention, natural curiosity, quick-witted humor, and genuine frankness give her a unique perspective and ability to empower clients to take comfort in their discomfort, strengthen critical thinking and communications skills, develop trust, and bring out the best in themselves and their teams.
+I am a natural leader who understands that people want to be seen and valued for who they are—which means meeting people where they are.
+By working with clients to cut through barriers and identify organizational needs and strategies, I deliver customized and relevant consulting, training, coaching, and keynotes that transform mindsets and behaviors, improve outcomes, and affect positive culture change.

 CORE VALUES